 PhD graduate monitoring

-This process starts with the enactment of the "Studies and satisfaction surveys process" (PR/OS/5/002), whereby the Office of the Associate Dean for Strategic Planning measures and analyzes student learning outcomes, the impact of teaching methodologies, job placements and other sectorial studies, as well as the satisfaction of different interest groups throughout the year.
+The general procedure for assessing student progress and learning outcomes is set forth in the SGIC-FIUPM "Studies and satisfaction surveys process" (PR/SO/005) whereby the Office of the Associate Dean for Strategic Planning measures and analyzes student learning outcomes, the impact of teaching methodologies, job placements and other sectorial studies, as well as the satisfaction of different interest groups throughout the year.

 The approximate distribution of jobs by type of institution is (some graduates have more than one job, so the total amounts to more than 100%):

 - Public Agencies: 5%

 Of the graduates that have a university position, more than half hold professor status, whereas the rest are employed as post-doctoral researchers.
 These data indicate that the proportion of PhD students who receive funding through post-doctoral contracts out of the total number of students is approximately 40%.

 Observing the results so far, it is estimated that close to 100% of students graduating from this new PhD programme will find full employment at public sector universities, other agencies, private companies or through post-doctoral contracts.